ShadowSpeedrun/ShadowSpeedrun.github.io/docs/Levels/Westopolis.md

 <br />

 ## Expert Mode Differences

+### Level Objective
+Get to the Goal Ring, but it has been placed at the end of the stage near the final checkpoint.

+### Other
 This is a quick and dirty list of observed differences listed in the order of appearance.

 Helicopter on first fall, which can be used to demage boost to the end of the fall.